JuDFTteam/aiida-fleur/docs/source/user_guide/getting_started/getting_started.rst

 In order to safely install AiiDA, you need to set up a virtual environment which protects you local settings and packages.

 Currently, AiiDA-FLEUR supports both python 2 and python 3 environments.
-However, I recommended using python 3 because python 2 will not be supported since 2020.
+However, I recommend using python 3 because python 2 will not be supported since 2020.
 To set up a python 3 environment, run a command: